 Like ransomware, spyware is malicious software that is deployed on your machine through many of the same methods employed by ransomware.
 The difference is that spyware focuses on collecting information about you, such as credit cards, social security numbers, your address, location, etc. and sending it back to their servers to exploit at a future time.
 This is typically related to identity theft.

 Spyware can be quite difficult to detect because most people don’t even realize they are infected as the software often remains latent until it is activated.
 It can continually collect information about you for years before it is discovered.
 It can even be used for transmitting other files across the network so that it can replicate to other devices.

 By monitoring the data flowing out of your computer BlackFog Privacy is able to detect anomalies in data leaving the network and protect your personal data.

 Another important aspect of data and identity theft protection is device defense.
 Rather than detecting and preventing suspicious network transactions as we described above, this focuses on preventing the collection of data on your device in the first place.

 Your computer or mobile device is a very complex machine which runs hundreds of background tasks and processes on a daily basis which are constantly collecting information at both the system and application level.
 This includes information not only about the device itself, such as where it has been, but what you have been doing with it.

 The system stores this information in databases, registries, log files and other file types on your device.
 BlackFog operates at both the process level and the system itself and monitors the collection of any personally identifiable data and constantly cleans it.
 This also includes closing applications, background tasks, removing certain cache files and other recorded information that might be collected and sent to remote servers.

-BlackFog focuses on prevention rather than cure and is an important part of a layered approach to data security and your online privacy.
+BlackFog provides advanced threat protection by focusing on prevention rather than cure and is an important part of a layered approach to data security and your online privacy.